Applying to Go Abroad

 You can start the application, save your work, and return to it at a later time.

-For some study abroad programs (i.e., Swarthmore programs and DIS) it is possible to either request letters of reference electronically through the on-line application system, or alternatively to provide a paper form to referees.
+For some study abroad programs (i.e., Swarthmore programs) it is possible to either request letters of reference electronically through the on-line application system, or alternatively to provide a paper form to referees.
 Recommenders are encouraged to use the online system, however it is also possible to submit the Off-Campus Study Recommendation Form, which may be returned with a letter of recommendation on departmental letterhead to the student or directly to the Off-Campus Study Office in a sealed, signed envelope by the application deadline.

-References for Other Study Abroad ProgramsSome study abroad programs may have their own system for electronic requests for letters of reference.
+References for other Study Abroad ProgramsSome study abroad programs may have their own system for electronic requests for letters of reference.
 Others may have separate paper forms that must be completed by the recommender.
 In all cases it is the responsibility of the student to contact the recommender to request the reference and to provide the electronic link or the paper reference form with instructions on where to submit the reference.